 This description of the Thumper air circuit is provided in Question - Answer Format.

 Although there are many details in this description, if you want to really get down and dirty, you need to go the Cricket Air Circuit pages and read the Long Story about the Cricket air circuit.
 The Thumper air circuit is identical to the Cricket air circuit (less the Air Gate, which supports the single-hit and clamp features).
+Note: The hoses from the 4-way valve to the cylinder ports are reversed.

 The Cricket pages contain much more information about the components, how they work and what their responsibilities are.